commercelayer/commercelayer-sanity-template/README.md

 ## 🚀 Production Environment Variables

-When you deploy your project to Netlify, you need to update the `SANITY_PROJECT_ID`, `CL_CLIENT_ID`, and `CL_ENDPOINT` environment variables to valid credentials.
-You can update this in the `netlify.toml` file (if your repository is private).
+When you deploy your project to Netlify, you need to update the `SANITY_PROJECT_ID`, `CL_CLIENT_ID`, and `CL_ENDPOINT` environment variables to valid credentials for the applications in use.
+You can update this in the `netlify.toml` file as seen below.
 For security reasons, you should [add the environment variables in the Netlify dashboard](https://docs.netlify.com/configure-builds/environment-variables) during build time.

 ```toml
 [build.environment]